Check out

 5. Click the patron to use.
 The Select User dialog closes, the barcode appears in the Scan patron card pane, and the patron details are displayed.

-If a patron has a note on their record that is checked to display in the Check out app, the note will appear as a pop-up window after the patron details are displayed.
+If a patron’s record has a note that is checked to display in the Check out app, the note will appear as a pop-up window after the patron details are displayed.

-Within the patron details area, note that you can access additional information related to the user.
+You can access additional information related to the user within the patron details area.
 Clicking on any linked information opens the appropriate app and displays the associated information.
 For example, if the FOLIO user has the appropriate permissions, clicking the number beneath Open requests will open a list of the patron’s open requests in the Requests app.

 Review the available information to determine if you can continue with check out.
 For example, fees or fines may be owed, and may need to be handled before proceeding.